cyrlemaire/Project-City-Recognition/README.md

 7. **Image scrapping**

 To create your own image dataset, you can use our script to scrap images on Google.
-First complete the src/config/scrap_config_template.py file with the folder in witch you want to dowload images and the queries to use in Google Image.
+First complete the src/config/scrap_config_template.py file with the folder in which you want to dowload images and the queries to use in Google Image.
 Then run the following command from the repository root:

 ```
 poetry run python src/infrastructure/data_scraping.py